India vaccinates teens aged 15 to 18 as virus cases rise

 India experienced a devastating surge of infections in April and May last year when more than 400,000 cases were recorded daily at the peak of the crisis.
 That surge was mainly driven by the delta variant and overwhelmed the country’s healthcare system as hospitals ran out of beds and medical oxygen.

-Health experts say the country is unlikely to witness such scenes this time because of a more vaccinated population but warn the surge in cases due to the highly transmissible omicron variant could once again strain the health system.
+Health experts say the country is unlikely to witness last year’s harrowing scenes this time because of a more vaccinated population but warn the surge in cases due to the highly transmissible omicron variant could once again strain the health system.

+Vineeta Bal, a doctor who studies immune systems at the Indian Institute of Science Education and Research in the city of Pune, said vaccinating those under the age of 18 was important inoculating teens could reduce transmission, and help protect adults, including those who had other diseases that made them vulnerable to the virus.

+“In the omicron context, this is more important because it is so transmissible,” said Bal.

 India has so far partially vaccinated almost 90% of its eligible population and nearly 64% have received both doses.
 The government is yet to decide on offering booster shots for adults.